saltyhotdog/BattletechIssueTracker/README.md

 # Battletech Mod Creator Issue Tracker

+Welcome to the Battletech Mod Creator Issue Tracker!
+All are welcome to browse current and past issues here: https://github.com/saltyhotdog/BattletechModDevIssues/issues

+This issue tracker has been created to centralize knowledge of problems and solutions in the Battletech modding community of a technical nature.

-This issue tracker is to provide actionable feedback for HBS devs with as little overhead as possible.
+This issue tracker is not a wiki, please visit http://btmodding.warriorsblood.com/ for more generalized wiki information.

-If you are a member of the general public, please feel free to browse the issues section of this github here: https://github.com/saltyhotdog/BattletechModDevIssues/issues

-If you are interested in becoming part of this issue tracker, please read this document thoroughly.
+For general suggestions about the game we recommend visiting the official forums at https://forum.paradoxplaza.com/forum/index.php?forums/battletech.994/

+Please read the following guidelines carefully before posting, we want to build the most useful knowledgebase for current and future modders possible!

+# Creating Issues for Modder Input

+If you want to ask general questions to other members in the community, please follow these guidelines.
+HBS may respond to these posts if they wish, but if you want a better chance of a dev response please follow the guidelines in the "Creating Issues for HBS Input" section.

+# Creating Issues for HBS Input

 Our goal is to create a clear and expected framework to most effectively communicate with HBS developers.

-The desired result of this issue tracker is to create a source of vetted mod developer ideas that HBS can comfortably consume in their normal business processes.
+This will enable the community to interact with the development team in a more structured way

+This framework may appear rigid, but it is created with the intent to establish clear expectations and clarity in communication to the HBS dev team.
+This minimizes the chances of miscommunication and allows for a clear understanding of process between all involved parties.

 ## Definition of Actionable